 The merits of the case are not discussed at this stage.
 Experts can only address technical (but not legal) issues (Article 238 of the French Code of Civil Procedure).
 It is key that the expert does not legally qualify a defect in order to avoid any potential ambiguity during the proceedings on the merits.

-The expert proceedings end when the expert files his or her final report with the clerk, a copy of which is sent to the parties' lawyers.
-It is important for the parties to request a draft report before the final one is filed in order to get a last chance to comment on the expert's position.
+The expert proceedings end when the expert files their final report with the clerk, a copy of which is sent to the parties’ lawyers.
+It is important for the parties to request a draft report before the final one is filed in order to get a last chance to comment on the expert’s position.
 Indeed, once the final report is filed, the proceedings are over.

 The expert’s report is not binding on the court and is legally merely an opinion given to the court (Article 246 of the French Code of Civil Procedure).
 However, the court generally tends to adopt the expert’s conclusions on technical points.

 At any time, one or more parties and/or appointed experts can decide that another expert should be appointed in order to assist the first expert.
 This second expert must have a different set of competences and specialisms to the first one and cannot replace the first expert in their mission.
 The number of possible additional experts is unlimited, as long as it is justified by the facts of the case and that the plaintiff or another party agrees to pay the fees upfront (with the possibility to ask later on for the reimbursement of the fees from the party which is found liable).

 The burden of proof lies, in principle, with the plaintiff (Article 9 of the French Code of Civil Procedure).
 The burden of proof shifts to the defendant whenever the defendant invokes a limitation of liability.